Aged Care Trainers and Assessors

 It generally helps to hold at least one of these qualifications to start a career in aged care and gain the experience you need to work in training roles later on.
 If you’re currently working in a personal care facility or for a home care service, your employer may even encourage you to take on further training.

-Ask your supervisor to know which course would be the best for you and your organisation and if they will provide you with assistance.
-They may be willing to pay for (or at least subsidise) your course, provide you time during work hours to study or offer other study assistance.
+It wouldn’t hurt to ask general enquiries regarding further studies/training.
+Ask your supervisor to know which course would be the best for you and your organisation and if they will provide you with assistance or any other form of aid.
+They may be willing to pay for (or at least subsidise) your course, provide you time during work hours to study, or offer other study assistance.

 Step 2: Get Qualified as a Trainer and Use Your Experience

-Delivery of vocational courses like Certificate IIIs, IVs and Diplomas is regulated by Government authorities and trainers must comply with the requirements for Australia’s Vocational Education and Training (VET) industry.
+Delivery of vocational courses like Cert IIIs, IVs, and Diplomas is regulated by Government authorities and trainers must comply with the requirements for Australia’s Vocational Education and Training (VET) industry.

-ONLY qualified and current trainers with recent work experience in the industry can assess these qualifications and only a Registered Training Organisation (RTO) can issue the certification.
+ONLY qualified and current trainers and assessors with recent work experience in the industry can assess these qualifications and only a Registered Training Organisation (RTO) can issue the certification.

 Certificate IV in Training and Assessment

-The current minimum standard qualification for VET trainers in Australia is the Certificate IV in Training and Assessment.
-Higher level qualifications may also be used to qualify to work as a vocational trainer, but the Certificate IV is the most popular.
+The current minimum standard for VET trainers in Australia is the Certificate IV in Training and Assessment.
+Higher-level qualifications may also be used to qualify to work as a vocational trainer, but the Cert IV is the most popular.
 It is relatively short and focuses on the exact skills and knowledge needed to start work as a trainer and assessor.

-The Certificate IV in Training and Assessment typically takes less than 1 year to complete.
+The Cert IV in Training and Assessment typically takes less than 1 year to complete.
 You have the choice of studying it on your own pace online, by joining Face-to-Face workshops or through a combination of the two.
-You can even fast track the course and skip units through Recognition of Prior Learning if your work responsibilities involve training and you can provide evidence that matches the requirements of the course.
+You can even fast-track the course and skip units through Recognition of Prior Learning if your work responsibilities involve training and assessor taks and you can provide evidence that matches the requirements of the qualification.

-Once you have earned one or more aged care qualifications, developed extensive experience in aged care work and finally attained your Certificate IV in Training and Assessment qualification, you are able to start seeking work as an aged care trainer and assessor in the VET sector.
+Once you have earned one or more aged care qualifications, developed extensive experience in aged care work, and finally attained your Cert IV in Training and Assessment qualification, you are able to start seeking work as an elderly care trainer and assessor in the VET sector.

-You can now pursue new career opportunities as vocational trainer!
+You can now pursue new career opportunities as a vocational trainer!

 Training roles are most often found in TAFEs and RTOs.
 You will discover that many organisations operate RTOs and require training staff.
 RTOs can include:

-- 1. Pure training organisations like Inspire Education that offer training direct to the public.
+- 1. Pure training organisations like Inspire Education that offer training directly to the public.

-- 2. High schools which deliver Certificate I, II and III training to their own students.
+- 2. High schools which deliver Cert I, II, and III training to their own students.

-- 3. Universities which run their own RTO or partner with a TAFE to offer more educational opportunities in their area.
+- 3. Universities that run their own RTO or partner with a TAFE to offer more educational service and opportunities in their area.

 - 4. Businesses like aged care facilities so they can deliver courses and traineeships to their own staff.